mtillman14/csv-stats/README.md

 ```

 # ANOVA
-One, two, and three-way ANOVA are supported.
+One way ANOVA is currently supported.
 They include tests of homogeneity of variance and normality of residuals.
 Repeated measures ANOVA is also supported, including tests of sphericity.

-NOTE: Currently, post-hoc tests are not implemented, but are planned for a future release.
+NOTE: Two- and three-way ANOVA support is planned, but not yet implemented.

 ```python
 # One way ANOVA, independent samples
 result_anova1way = anova1way(data_path, group1_column, data_column)